canvasxyz/canvas/docs/index.md

 Canvas is a local-first database that makes writing distributed software simple, like a local-first Firebase or InstantDB.

-Write an application from your browser, without deploying a backend.
-Replicate it to a server with one command.
-Manage your applications from a simple web interface, with all the features of a modern web database.
+Write an application from your browser without a backend.
+Replicate it to a server with one command, and manage it from a simple web interface.
+For the first time, you can even write custom business logic inside a local-first database.

-Write more powerful applications with custom mutations and transactions, that weren't possible in a local-first environment before.

 <FeatureTags :features="[
   {